BetterStackHQ/terraform-provider-better-uptime/docs/resources/betteruptime_monitor.md

     `imap` We will check for an IMAP server at the host specified in the url parameter (port is required, and can be 143, 993, or both).

+    `dns` We will check for an DNS server at the host specified in the url parameter (request_body is required, and should contain the domain to query the DNS server with).

     `playwright` We will run the scenario defined by playwright_script, identified in the UI by scenario_name
 - **url** (String) URL of your website or the host you want to ping (see monitor_type below).